Creating a test environment for Jira

 10. (Optional) Replicate external user management

-If you're managing users in Crowd or an external LDAP directory you can:
+If you're managing users in Crowd or an external directory you can:

 - replicate Crowd or your external directory in your test environment and point your Jira test site to your test external directory (recommended).